mdshakib107/bicycle-store-backend/README.md

 # 🚲 Bicycle Store - Backend

-A powerful and secure backend for the Bicycle Store web application built with Express, TypeScript, Prisma, and MongoDB.
+A powerful and secure backend for the Bicycle Store web application built with Express, TypeScript, Mongoose  and MongoDB.

 ---